lopo12123/rstool/README.md

 ### Usage

 ```
-Usage: rstool <COMMAND>
+Usage: rstool.exe <COMMAND>

 Commands:
-  doctor  Check the version, availability, and other information of this tool
+  doc    Open the document in the browser (default or specified)
-  hash    Get the specified hash value of the target file
+  hash   Get the digest of the specified source
   serve  Start a static resource server in the specified directory
   help   Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
   -V, --version  Print version
 ```

 ### Support